How to solve problems with your Scuba Mask

-Go to a dive shop, try a few different styles and shapes, take advice, customise it with a slap strap (stops hair getting tangled), then adjust it properly for fit.
+Go to a dive shop, try a few different styles and shapes, take advice, customize it with a slap strap (stops hair getting tangled), then adjust it properly for fit.

 The Internet is not a place to buy your dive gear when you are a “newbie”, in the long run, the advice you will get from a knowledgeable dive pro has much more value to you than any monetary saving you might make.

 This is one piece of gear you should not try to save money on!

 Problem number two – Mask strap too tight

 I see this all the time.
 The water pressure when you are underwater will keep your mask on your face even if the strap breaks, too tight on the surface means the seal will distort underwater which can lead to a leaking mask.

 Your natural reaction will be to tighten even more, this has the opposite effect to what you intended.